kuzzleio/kuzzle-plugin-cluster/README.md

 You should now have a full Kuzzle clustered stack running 3 Kuzzle front nodes (and 3 servers).
 Each update on either Kuzzle or the cluster source should automatically restart kuzzle.

-## nginx vs haproxy
+### nginx vs haproxy

-The stack exposes 2 reverse proxies:
+The development stack exposes 2 reverse proxies:

 * nginx on port 7512
 * haproxy on port 7513